AhmedLimem/Digital-control-of-Electronics-converters/README.md

 For its embedded programming, AVR microcontrollers are used with all its features of GPIO, Timers and Interrupts, under the Arduino environment.

-#### Key words: C/C++, Embedded systems, Digital control and signal processing, AVR microcontroller, GPIO, Timers, intern and extern Interrupts.
+#### Key words: C/C++ programming, Embedded systems, Digital control and signal processing, AVR microcontroller, GPIO, Timers, intern and extern Interrupts.

 ## How To Use